-Our agreements with Mr. Call, Ms. Rentler, Ms. Panattoni and Mr. O'Sullivan provide that in the event there is a change in control of the Company, each NEO would be entitled to receive as additional salary a specified sum payable for two years after the effective date of the change in control, unless and until the NEO voluntarily resigns or is terminated for cause.
-Such amounts are: Mr. Call, \$500,040, Ms. Rentler, \$750,000, Ms. Panattoni, \$750,000 and Mr. O'Sullivan, \$750,000.
-Further, all restricted stock held by these NEOs would vest in full, the target number of performance share awards would vest in full and all unvested stock options would either be assumed by the acquiring or successor corporation or become fully vested as described below under "Applicable Terms of Equity Award Plans."
+Our agreements with Mr. Call, Ms. Rentler, Mr. O'Sullivan, and Ms. Panattoni provide that in the event there is a change in control of the Company, each NEO would be entitled to receive as additional salary a specified sum payable for two years after the effective date of the change in control, unless and until the NEO voluntarily resigns or is terminated for cause.
+Such amounts are: Mr. Call, \$500,040, Ms. Rentler, \$750,000, Mr. O'Sullivan, \$750,000, and Ms. Panattoni, \$750,000.
+Further, all restricted stock held by these NEOs would vest in full, the target number of performance share awards would vest in full and all unvested stock options would either be assumed by the acquiring or successor corporation or become fully vested as described below under "Applicable Terms of Equity Award Plans".

-If within a period beginning one month prior to and ending one year following a change in control of the Company, the NEO's employment is terminated either by the Company without cause or he or she resigns for good reason, the NEO would be entitled to continued payment of his or her then current salary and an annual bonus for the greater of two years or the number of years remaining under the term of his or her employment agreement.
-The annual bonus amount would be determined by the greater of the NEO's bonus for the year prior to termination or the bonus that would have been earned for the year of termination had the NEO's employment continued, but in any case not to exceed 100% of his or her target bonus for whichever of those two years has the lesser target bonus.
-In addition, the NEO would be entitled to continuation of health care coverage at the Company's expense and reimbursement of estate planning expenses for two years following his or her termination.
+If within a period beginning one month prior to and ending one year following a change in control of the Company, the NEO's employment is terminated either by the Company without cause or he or she resigns for good reason, the NEO would be entitled to a cash payment equal to 2.99 times the sum of his or her then current salary and target annual bonus (except for Mr. Call, who would receive salary and annual bonus for the greater of the remainder of his term or two years, with the annual bonus based on the greater of bonus earned for the fiscal year prior to termination or 100% of target bonus for fiscal year terminated).
+In addition, the NEO would be entitled to continuation of health care coverage at the Company's expense and reimbursement of estate planning expenses for the remainder of the contract term or two years following his or her termination, whichever is greater.

-The NEOs' employment agreements provide that if he or she becomes subject to any excise tax imposed by Section 4999 of the Internal Revenue Code on "excess parachute payments" as a result of any payments and benefits the NEO receives under his or her employment agreement or any other Company plan or agreement, then the Company will pay to the NEO a "gross-up payment."
+The NEOs' employment agreements provide that if he or she becomes subject to any excise tax imposed by Section 4999 of the Internal Revenue Code on "excess parachute payments" as a result of any payments and benefits the NEO receives under his or her employment agreement or any other Company plan or agreement, then the Company will pay to the NEO a "gross-up payment".
 The gross-up payment will be in an amount necessary to place the NEO in the same after-tax position had no portion of such payments and benefits been subject to the excise tax.